 The following species of snakes are currently found in the wild in Hawaii.
 None of them are native to the islands, so they were brought over at some point in the past.
 If we continue to see incidents like those listed above, we will soon be adding more species to this list, perhaps ones that are even more damaging than the following types.

 Brahminy Blind Snake

 Hawaii is now home to the Brahminy Blind Snake.
-This is a tiny black snake that is believed to have arrived on the islands via potting soil from the Philippines way back in the 1930s.
+It is a tiny black worm-like snake that is believed to have arrived on the islands via potting soil from the Philippines way back in the 1930s.